Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Processes/ProcessesHandlerProperties.md

 </tr>
 <tr>
 	<td>processCheckDelay</td>
-	<td>500</td>
+	<td>750</td>
 	<td>miiliseconds after which to check started processes are still running or fail the start process step</td>
 </tr>
 <tr>
-	<td>jmxport</td>
+	<td>remotingPort</td>
 	<td>no default</td>
-	<td>Port on which to start the jmx management service for your process.
-This is required when you are using Remoting handler.
-Setting this property will also cause the system properties which turn on the jmx management service to be set. (java processes only)</td>
+	<td>Port on which to start the remoting service.
+This is required when you want to 'connect' to run steps exported by the process.
+When start a java process using the default jmx protocol for remoting, setting this property will cause the system properties which turn on the jmx management service to be set.</td>
 </tr>
 <tr>
-	<td>debugport</td>
+	<td>debugPort</td>
 	<td>no default</td>
 	<td>Enable the debugger when starting the jvm and set it up to listen for connections on the port specified (java processes only)</td>
 </tr>